BerlinKirubha/SurveyLancer.github.io/README.md

+Survey Lancer is a totally voice-based multi-language supported survey platform

 Welcome to our Survey Lancer.We are excited to gather your valuable feedback and opinions on a variety of topics.Your privacy is our top priority, and all responses will be kept strictly confidential.

 Here, we strive to provide the best possible experience through multi-language support for our customers.